Skip to Content

 Of course, the gravity of this problem depends on several factors.
 First up, the power of your mower.[^1^] Then we have the sharpness of your blade and the quality of your cutting deck.

-All three aspects need to be in top form to take on the rigors of mowing wet grass successfully.
+All three aspects must be in top form to successfully take on the rigors of mowing wet grass.
 I highly recommend investing in a commercial-grade mower and keeping those blades razor-sharp.

 [^1^]: University of Florida IFAS Extension has a few guides on accurate mower selection and lawn care.